matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 direction of the ant.
 And we find the place there, and that is going to be our target spot.
 We are going to alter the new place and put the ant there.
-We are going to alter the old place and `dissoc` -- that says remove this key from a map.
+We are going to alter the old place and `dissoc` -- that says remove this key from the map.
 So there is no more ant in the other one.

 And then if it is not home -- we do not want to spread pheromones all around home, because it just causes everybody to just stay home.
 So